-1. They put contact information front and center
+1. Contact information front and center

 Guests expect to find the contact information in the website footer or top right corner.
 If you’ve tucked your hotel phone number on the website body, guests may overlook it.
-Since some guests prefer to book on the phone, or may have questions before booking, it’s in your best interests they find the phone number quickly.
+Since some guests prefer to book on the phone, or may have questions before booking, it’s in your best interests if they find the phone number quickly.

 2. Geo-targeted keywords

 By focusing on the right keywords, you’ll attract guests looking to stay in your area.
 Use geo-targeted keywords, like “Austin B&B” or “boutique hotel in Vancouver,” to increase your website’s relevance to search engines.
 This translates to a higher page rank in search results, more page views, and increased bookings.
 Use these keywords in your website copy, image descriptions, page descriptions, and web page titles.

 3. Added keywords for amenities or niche packages